-Abundance numbers for Cx. erythrothorax in 2018 were similar as to the 5-year average.
-Culex stigmatosoma abundance in 2018 was higher than the 5-year average from May through October.
+thriambus in our District's area, but in much smaller numbers.
+Abundance numbers for Cx. erythrothorax in 2019 were similar as to the 5-year average.
+Culex stigmatosoma abundance in 2019 was higher than the 5-year average from May through October.

 Anopheles freeborni, the western malaria mosquito, is a large mosquito which is most active at dusk, and will readily enter houses.
 It can be a significant nuisance during its peak population periods.
 Females feed on most mammals and are most active in the dusk and early evening hours.
 This species may be abundant in rice fields, and occurs in clear, seepage water in sunlit algae-laden pools.
 It usually has a bi-modal population trend with the first peak in early February and a second, much greater peak in August and September, when it can be considered a major pest due to its biting activity.
-In 2018, An. freeborni populations did not exhibit the late winter/early spring peak and activity was lower than the 5-year average overall.
+In 2019, An. freeborni population counts were slightly lower than the 5-year average overall.
 Other Anopheles species found in our area are An. franciscanus and An. punctipennis.